Yash-10/ARPS-Periodogram-Comparison/README.md

 ```
 where `y` and `t` denote the fluxes and time epochs, respectively.
 Observational fluxes are generally associated with errors, but this cannot be used in the code as of now.

+**Important notes**:

+1. The BLS code present in this repository (which is extracted directly from the [original source code](https://ui.adsabs.harvard.edu/abs/2016ascl.soft07008K/abstract)), fails when non-finite (e.g., NaN/Inf) values are present in the input.
+Hence, one needs to manually remove the flux values and the corresponding observation epoch that are non-finite before running the extreme value code above.
+If you think the extreme value code should handle non-finite value check internally so that one need not do it beforehand, please open an issue, and we can can discuss it further.
+2. Noting the above point, [`real_light_curve_application.R`](https://github.com/Yash-10/arps/blob/main/real_light_curve_application.R) contains a code example of how to use the extreme value code for BLS without any errors.
+See [line 41 in `real_light_curve_application.R`](https://github.com/Yash-10/arps/blob/main/real_light_curve_application.R#L41).

 ## Example application
-The `evd` function can be run on a set of transit depths for different periodogram algorithms independently to yield plots like the below:
+The `evd` function can be run on a set of transit depths for different periodogram algorithms independently to yield the minimum detectable depth.
+These can be used to make plots like the below:

 ![ntransits_comparison_BLS_and_TCF](images/ntransits_BLS_TCF.png)